-Although it may look like a lot of bleeding during menstruation, typically, it can be around 10 to 35 ml of blood loss per period in most girls.
+Although it may look like a lot of bleeding during menstruation, typically, it can be around 30 to 80ml of blood.
 Heavy periods (menorrhagia) can cause a loss of more than 80 ml of blood in each period (6).
 It requires medical care since blood loss can increase the risk of iron deficiency and anemia.

 2. Your First Period; The American College of Obstetricians and Gynecologists

 3. Menstruation; MedlinePlus; US National Library of Medicine

 4. Periods and fertility in the menstrual cycle; National Health Service

 6. Very Heavy Menstrual Flow; The Center for Menstrual Cycle and Ovulation Research

 - Missed Periods In Teenagers – Everything You Need To Know